-New Zealand may be small in size, but our dairy industry is big in the world of dairy exports, being the 8th largest dairy producer globally.
+New Zealand may be small in size, but our dairy industry is big in the world of dairy exports, being amongst the top 10 largest dairy producers globally.

 New Zealand farms just under 5 million dairy cows in over 11,000 dairy herds.
-These bring in about $19 billion a year to the national economy.
+These brought in almost $26 billion in export revenue in the year ending April 2023.

 The industry commitment to ongoing improvements is strong, covering areas from people to pasture and from animals to environmental sustainability.
 Scientific research, later adopted as on-farm practices, and farmer collaboration characterise the industry.